alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```

 n TIMESDO  - executes the word that follows it, n times.

-It is simpler than other LOOPS and less powerful, it is also faster at doing the simple things it does.
+It is simpler than other LOOPS and less powerful, it is also faster at doing the simple thing it does.

 It also works in a compiled word e.g.